1) Open Account with a Forex Broker

 2) Place your First Trade

-After you have created your live account & funded it with your Forex broker, you can then open your first trade.
+After you have opened your Live account & funded it real money with your Forex broker, you can then open your first trade.
 The two positions that you can take in the Forex market are either the “long position” or the “short position”.

 You need to study and analyse the trading charts or the market news & then decide whether you want to place a buy order or a sell order.

 The long position implies that you are buying a currency pair and are betting on it to rise in value in the future.
 For ex.
 If you currenny market price of EUR/USD is 1.1000 & you believe that it would reach 1.25 in the near future then you can place a buy order, hence you would be buying Euros & selling US Dollars.

 See the example below for a profitable Long/Buy Order in Forex.